City : Work Search Stadium : Where to Search for Work

 - Our own Opportunities Search searches for all local vacancies on the major job sites.

-Company Websites Direct Applications
+Company Websites - Direct Applications

-- This is great if you know exactly what companies you want to apply to
+- This is great if you know exactly what companies you want to apply to,

-- Going directly through the applications on the website can show that you are really enthusiastic about joining that specific company
+- Going directly through the applications on the website can show that you are really enthusiastic about joining that specific company,

-- Fewer applicants come through this route so you are more likely to stand out
+- Fewer applicants come through this route so you are more likely to stand out.

 - You will have to register for each company separately so it can take longer to apply for a number of roles.

 Friends and Family Contacts